 We only include products that have been independently selected by Bustle UK's editorial team.
 However, we may receive a portion of sales if you purchase a product through a link in this article.

 As mentioned, the other main way we access vitamin D is through our diet, so it's worth incorporating certain foods into your meals right now.
 Vitamin D is only sourced in a small amount of foods, which include oily fish, red meat, liver, egg yolks, and fortified foods such as fat spreads.

 Try To Still Get Some Sunlight

-It is possible to get some sun where you can while still adhering to regulations in your regions.
-Even those in tier three are allowed to exercise outside, be it a walk, run, or cycle.
+It is possible to get some sun where you can while still adhering to current regulations.
+Even during a national lockdown, we are still able to have one form of exercise outside, be it a walk, run, or cycle.
 Try and take this during daylight hours, particularly when the sun's out.

 Alternatively, if you have a private garden where you live, you can wrap up warm with a hot drink and sit outside to your heart's content.
 Carson advises getting direct sunlight, "20 minutes for those with [light] skin to 40 minutes daily for those with dark skin," to boost vitamin D levels.

 Consider Other Lifestyle Changes